 The Bite Mobile’s wheels folded up so they were in a horizontal flight configuration (just like Lola, the flying car from Agents of S.H.I.E.L.D) and they took to the skies.

-Peter started screaming all over again.
+Peter started screaming again.
 The other two joined in.

 “You have a choice,” Atriya said, looking Holly in the eye.

 “Do I?”
-She sounded glib and cocky, but that was a façade; she was actually terrified.
+She sounded glib and cocky, but in actuality, she was fucking terrified.

 “You always did.
 Personally, I hope you pick the same route I did.”